smaremanda/add-in-docs/reference/shared/projectdocument/setresourcefieldasync-method.md

 ## Remarks

-First call the [getSelectedResourceAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) or[getResourceByIndexAsync](../reference/shared/projectdocument/getresourcebyindexasync-method.md) method to get the resource GUID, and then pass the GUID as the _resourceId_ argument to **setResourceFieldAsync**.
+First call the [getSelectedResourceAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) or [getResourceByIndexAsync](../reference/shared/projectdocument/getresourcebyindexasync-method.md) method to get the resource GUID, and then pass the GUID as the _resourceId_ argument to **setResourceFieldAsync**.
 Only a single field for a single resource can be updated in each asynchronous call.

 ## Example

 The following code example calls [getSelectedResourceAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) to get the GUID of the resource that's currently selected in a resource view.
 Then it sets two resource field values by calling **setResourceFieldAsync** recursively.

 The [getSelectedTaskAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) method used in the example requires that a task view (for example, Task Usage) is the active view and that a task is selected.
-See the[addHandlerAsync](../reference/shared/projectdocument/addhandlerasync-method.md) method for an example that activates a button based on the active view type.
+See the [addHandlerAsync](../reference/shared/projectdocument/addhandlerasync-method.md) method for an example that activates a button based on the active view type.

 The example assumes your add-in has a reference to the jQuery library and that the following page controls are defined in the content div in the page body.